StephenGriffies/StephenGriffies.github.io/_pages/aspirations.md

 physics, many of which have a direct impact on how we understand and simulate the ocean as part of the Earth’s climate system.

-During much of my career, I have been privileged to be able to pursue a wide suite of research topics unconstrained by the usual boundaries of research proposals and grants.
-Consequently, my research portfolio is relatively broad, and it has been largely guided by intellectual interests and the desire to collaborate with a variety of smart and curious individuals.

 In recent years, I have focused on the role of mathematical physics in addressing fundamental questions of theoretical ocean physics and ocean numerical modeling.
 The following is an incomplete list of topics that I hope to pursue in the near future through collaborations.
-I offer just a few words concerning these topics, largely since they are aspirational and incompletely formed.
-Please feel free to connect with me should you wish to collaborate.
-I have funds to support one or two postdoctoral researchers in Paris as part of LOCEAN.
+I offer just a few words concerning these topics, largely since they are aspirational and incompletely formu;ated in my head.
+Please feel free to connect with me should you wish to collaborate on these, or related, projects.
+I have funds to support one (possibly two) postdoctoral researchers in Paris as part of LOCEAN.
 I also have funds for visits to Paris to support collaborations.

+Should you wish to apply for the postdoc position, then please email me your CV and a three-page (roughly) discussion of your research aims and interests.
+Please also include names for three colleages or mentors who can write letters in support of your application.
+There is no deadline for applications, with position(s) filled when suitable candiates are found.

 ## An incomplete list of research topics